-Assigned to a student who has registered in a course but who has not attended any of the classes or, in the case of a distance education course, who has never logged into that course.
+Assigned to a student who has registered in a course but who has not attended any of the classes or, in the case of an online course, who has never logged into that course.

 P Pass / NP No Pass

 Student performance indicated by either "P" pass or "NP" no pass.